nbeversl/urtext_docs/README.md

 Example: pressing Ctrl/Command-Shift-/ on this line below will open the link: http://github.com
 #### Files

-Links to files can be made by writing f> , followed immediately with a file path relative to the folder of the project:
+Links to files can be made by writing ![ , followed immediately with a file path relative to the folder of the project:][ , followed immediately with a file path relative to the folder of the project:]
-Example:   f>./README.md
+Example:   ![./README.md][./README.md]

 ### Pointers